Personalized Weight Loss Management through Wearable Devices and Artificial Intelligence: Experimental Framework

 \subsection{Protocol}

 The current study aims to predict whether a person has lost more than 2\% of their initial weight using only digital data acquired from wearable devices.
 This value was selected following nutrition guidelines for the specific duration of our intervention (1 month).
 From the total 93 final subjects, 55 (59.14\%) lost more than the target percentage, whereas the remaining 38 subjects (40.86\%) lost less than 2\% of the weight or even gained weight.

+Due to the limited size of the dataset, we employed the widely used leave-one-out cross-validation (LOO-CV) method to ensure a robust evaluation of our models.
+In this approach, each iteration of the cross-validation process leaves out one subject per class as the test set, while the remaining subjects are used for training \cite{osipov2024molecular}.
+This process is repeated until every subject has been used as a test case at least once, ensuring that the model is evaluated on all available data points.

+Feature selection was applied separately within each iteration (cross-validation fold and scenario) to integrate it into our ML pipeline.
+Specifically, at each iteration, the training data were fed into various feature selection methods, which identified the most relevant features for that particular subset.
+This approach ensures that feature selection follows the same validation procedures as the rest of the pipeline, reducing the risk of overfitting in our limited dataset.

-Due to the size of the database, we follow the popular leave-one-out cross-validation method in the experiments.
-Specifically, one subject per class is evaluated during each split, and every subject is evaluated at least once.
-To ensure the robustness and reliability of our experimental protocol, we conduct five runs of the experiments using optimal hyperparameters for all models and different random seeds.
-Then, we compute the mean of the five runs within the same experiment, obtaining a more stable estimation of the model's performance metrics.
+To further enhance the reliability and robustness of our validation procedure, we performed five independent runs of the experiments, maintaining the optimal hyperparameters for all models but varying the random seed in each run.
+This strategy helps account for potential variability introduced by random initialization.
+The final performance metrics were computed as the mean across these five runs, providing a more stable and generalizable estimation of the model’s predictive capabilities.

 The experimental protocol is divided into six different scenarios regarding the dataset utilized in each one.
 Therefore, there are five scenarios corresponding to DS4 (Biomarkers), DS6 (Vital Signs), DS7 (Physical Activity), DS8 (Sleep Activity), and DS9 (Emotional State).
 The remaining scenario is the combination of all datasets.
 This analysis allows to measure the contribution of each independent source of information, and the combination of all of them.